waldronlab/CNVRanger/README.md

 # CNVRanger
-Summarization and expression/phenotype association analysis of CNV ranges
+Summarization and expression/phenotype association analysis for CNV ranges